digitalocean/container-blueprints/DOKS-wordpress/README.md

 ## Conclusion

-In this guide, we installed WordPress with an external MySQL server on a Kubernetes cluster using the command-line tool Helm.
-We also learned how to upgrade a WordPress release to a new chart version, and how to rollback a release if something goes wrong throughout the upgrade process.
+In this guide, you learned how to install WordPress the Kubernetes way, using Helm and an external MySQL database.
+You also learned how to upgrade WordPress to a new version, and how to rollback to a previous release, in case of errors.

 If you want to learn more about Kubernetes and Helm, please check out the [DO Kubernetes](https://www.digitalocean.com/community/tags/kubernetes) section of our community page.